piraces/kube-score-ga/README.md

 ## Outputs

-This actions does not contain outputs.
+This action does not contain outputs.

 ## Example usage
+**Note**: it is necessary to perform a checkout of the repository before running the action.
 ```
+- name: Checkout
+  uses: actions/checkout@v2
+- name: kube-score check
-uses: piraces/kube-score-ga@v1
+  uses: piraces/kube-score-ga@v0.1.1
   with:
     manifests-folders: './manifests/*.yml'
 ```